For boards. For founders. For AI agents.

 Each entry in the registry is a typed contract — not just a definition, but the surrounding context an analyst or an agent needs to use it correctly.

 Fundraising, sales, customers, HR, operations, finance, and product — one registry, one shape.
-New citations land each release as standards catch up.
+Every entry is tier-labeled in the JSON; 27 anchor to a third-party standard today, 116 carry an I'mBoard-authored definition.
+New attributions land each release as standards catch up.

 Embedded interpretation, not just definitions